OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 where ``dist_dir`` is the name of the directory containing our distribution.
+It defaults to the current directory.
 The script will automatically detect plugins within the distribution ``src`` directory and generate any necessary entry points for them in the ``setup.py`` file.
 It will also generate the sphinx documentation and place the sphinx generated files and all other necessary files in a source distribution that will be named as follows:

 ::